Code-Institute-Submissions/ms2-idest/README.md

 also highlighted the fact that IE does not support the position property 'sticky' at this time of writing.
 I have only be able to test this on IE 11 so far.

-The map would failed to load randomly, occuring once every 10 times or so.
-The console would print a *'InitMap is not a function'*.
+The map would fail to load and render randomly, occuring once every 10 times or so.
+The console would print *'InitMap is not a function'*.
 I believe this was caused due to the loading order of the scripts in my index.html file.
 The Google Maps API script was set to load first, then main.js that actually held the initMap function.
 I believe on occasion the Google Maps API script would finishing loading before the main.js file had.
-The Google Maps API would call the initMap function which had not fully loaded.
-By moving the Google Maps API script under the main.js script appears to have solve the problem as I have not encounted this issue so far 30+ page reloads.
+The Google Maps API would call the initMap function which had not fully loaded resulting in not being able to call the function.
+By moving the Google Maps API script under the main.js script appears to have solve the problem as I have not encounted this issue so far with 30+ page reloads.

 ## Deployment ##